tkasod2/tkasod2/README.md

-## Hi there 👋 I'm job-seeker who want to be a DataAnalysist in South Korea.
+## Hi there 👋 I'm job-seeker who want to be a Data Analysist in South Korea.

 <br>
 <h3> 🔍link in bio </h3>